Tanishk04/URLShortener-DRF-API/README.md

 ## Overview

 This project provides a RESTful API for shortening and managing URLs.
-Users can create short aliases for their long URLs and manage them through the provided API endpoints.
+Users can create short aliases for their long URLs and manage them through the provided API endpoints..

 ## Features